Top Things to Do in Lhasa - the Checklist for a No-Regrets Trip 2026

 If you visit only one temple in Tibet, let it be the Jokhang Temple.
 While not counted among Lhasa's "Three Great Monasteries", Jokhang Temple is revered as the spiritual heart of Tibetan Buddhism and one of the most sacred sites in Lhasa.
 Built in the 7th century and designated a UNESCO World Heritage Site in 2000, its central treasure is the Jowo Rinpoche, a life-sized statue of Shakyamuni Buddha at age twelve, believed to have been crafted during his lifetime and later brought to Tibet.
 Pilgrims travel to prostrate before this icon, filling the air with murmured prayers and the scent of yak butter lamps.
 The surrounding Barkhor Street forms a living circuit of devotion, where faith flows endlessly around the temple walls.
 A visit here offers not just sightseeing, but a direct encounter with religious part of Tibet.

-No. 4: Walk the Ancient Pilgrim Path along the Barkhor Street
+No. 4: Walk the Ancient Pilgrim Path Along the Barkhor Street

-Barkhor Street Pilgrim
+The Bustling Barkhor Street with Devout Pilgrim

 • Type: Religious Sites, Shopping Streets